redphx/better-xcloud/README.md

 It's a reference to an Userscript called "better360" that I created many years ago.
 I regret not choosing the name "xCloud Enhancement Suite", or XES for short.

 ## Donation
 I'm doing this for fun, so you don't have to donate anything.
 You're already supporting me by using this script.
 Save that money toward your Xbox Game Pass Ultimate subscription 😄.
+But if you still really want to donate, I have a [Ko-fi page](https://ko-fi.com/redphx).
+Thank you.

 ## User-Agent
 Moved to [wiki](https://github.com/redphx/better-xcloud/wiki/User‐Agent).